-One solution to these problems is to use a multiple-baseline design, which is represented in Figure 10.5 "Results of a Generic Multiple-Baseline Study".
+One solution to these problems is to use a multiple-baseline design, which is represented in Figure 10.4.
 In one version of the design, a baseline is established for each of several participants, and the treatment is then introduced for each one.
 In essence, each participant is tested in an AB design.
 The key to this design is that the treatment is introduced at a different time for each participant.
 The idea is that if the dependent variable changes when the treatment is introduced for one participant, it might be a coincidence.
 But if the dependent variable changes when the treatment is introduced for multiple participants-especially when the treatment is introduced at different times for the different participants-then it is extremely unlikely to be a coincidence.

-Figure 10.5 Results of a Generic Multiple-Baseline Study
+Figure 10.4 Results of a Generic Multiple-Baseline Study.
 The multiple baselines can be for different participants, dependent variables, or settings.
 The treatment is introduced at a different time on each baseline.
+[Long Description]

-As an example, consider a study by Scott Ross and Robert Horner (Ross & Horner, 2009).
-They were interested in how a school-wide bullying prevention program affected the bullying behavior of particular problem students.
+As an example, consider a study by Scott Ross and Robert Horner (Ross & Horner, 2009)2.
+They were interested in how a school-wide bullying prevention program affected the bullying behaviour of particular problem students.
 At each of three different schools, the researchers studied two students who had regularly engaged in bullying.
-During the baseline phase, they observed the students for 10-minute periods each day during lunch recess and counted the number of aggressive behaviors they exhibited toward their peers.
+During the baseline phase, they observed the students for 10-minute periods each day during lunch recess and counted the number of aggressive behaviours they exhibited toward their peers.
 (The researchers used handheld computers to help record the data.)
 After 2 weeks, they implemented the program at one school.
-After 2 more weeks, they implemented it at the third school.

-They found that the number of aggressive behaviors exhibited by each student dropped shortly after the program was implemented at his or her school.
-Notice that if the researchers had only studied one school or if they had introduced the treatment at the same time at all three schools, then it would be unclear whether the reduction in aggressive behaviors was due to the bullying program or something else that happened at about the same time it was introduced (e.g., a holiday, a television program, a change in the weather).
+After 2 more weeks, they implemented it at the second school.
+And after 2 more weeks, they implemented it at the third school.
+They found that the number of aggressive behaviours exhibited by each student dropped shortly after the program was implemented at his or her school.
+Notice that if the researchers had only studied one school or if they had introduced the treatment at the same time at all three schools, then it would be unclear whether the reduction in aggressive behaviours was due to the bullying program or something else that happened at about the same time it was introduced (e.g., a holiday, a television program, a change in the weather).
 But with their multiple-baseline design, this kind of coincidence would have to happen three separate times-a very unlikely occurrence-to explain their results.

 In another version of the multiple-baseline design, multiple baselines are established for the same participant but for different dependent variables, and the treatment is introduced at a different time for each dependent variable.
 Imagine, for example, a study on the effect of setting clear goals on the productivity of an office worker who has two primary tasks: making sales calls and writing reports.
 Baselines for both tasks could be established.
 For example, the researcher could measure the number of sales calls made and reports written by the worker each week for several weeks.
-Then the goal-setting treatment could be introduced for one of these tasks, and at a later time the same treatment could be introduced for the other task.
-The logic is the same as before.
-If productivity increases on one task after the treatment is introduced, it is unclear whether the treatment caused the increase.
+Then the goal-setting treatment could be introduced for one of these tasks, and at a later time the same treatment could be introduced, it is unclear whether the treatment caused the increase.
 But if productivity increases on both tasks after the treatment is introduced-especially when the treatment is introduced at two different times-then it seems much clearer that the treatment was responsible.